G-jacobsson/G-jacobsson/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on my programming skills in the Blockchain Developer program @ Medieinstitutet
+- 🔭 I’m currently working on my programming skills in the Blockchain Developer program @ Medieinstitutet.
+Effecient in HTML, CSS, JavaScript, React, Node.js, Solidity, Hardhat
-- 🌱 I’m currently learning backend with Node.js
+- 🌱 I’m in an internship with a blockchain company
-- 👯 I’m looking to collaborate on any Web3 projects to practice my skills
+- 👯 I’m looking to collaborate on any Web3 projects
 - ⚡ I'm a big cinephile and some of my favorite directors are Darren Aronofsky, Denis Villenueve, Alex Garland, David Fincher and Christopher Nolan 🎭

 ### Contact me 📲